 Dr. Wayne Dyer changed the world for the better.
 He spoke and wrote words that have left an unquestionable mark on humanity.
 Dr. Dyer is the celebrated author of 30 renowned books and a self-development icon and teacher.
 He was a moving, core-shaking public speaker, and his presence always lit up a room in a very real, palpable way.
 But more than this, Dr. Dyer was a luminary who advocated a progressive, dharmic, and ego-free lifestyle that rests on philosophies of ancient text and strong biblical reference.
 He taught us that we are all in a position to live a meaningful, intentional, and reverent life.
 He also taught us how to recognize and activate this potential within ourselves.

 Now, we write about Dr. Dyer in the past tense.
 At the age of 75, he has passed away.
-To honor this man’s brilliant life and legacy, I humbly offer 10 life lessons that Dr. Wayne Dyer has taught us.

 1. Everything has a dharma – live by your dharma.

 Your dharma is your calling or your purpose in this life.
 Wayne encourages us to explore what our purpose is – to learn our dharma and live by it.
 Avoid living through the ego – comparing, competing, fighting – and instead live through your dharmic nature.
 Explore what your true purpose is on this planet, be open to what the universe sends your way, and be authentically yourself.